EAddario/erised/README.md

 **erised** may be full of bugs.
 Poeple "_... have wasted away before it, not knowing if what they have seen is real, or even possible..._" so, use it with caution for it gives no knowledge or truth.

 Of all of its deficiencies, the most notable is:
 * Using the _-path_ option could lead to significant security risks.
-By default, **erised** sets this option to point to the same directory in which is running and, when the _X-Erised-Response-File_ header is set, it will search recursively for a matching filename in the current directory and **all** subdirectories underneath, returning the contents of the first match.
-For example, if you set this value to your root directory (_-path=/_) **erised** will scan the entire volume for a match
+When the _X-Erised-Response-File_ header is set it will search recursively for a matching filename in the current directory or **all** subdirectories underneath, returning the contents of the first match.
+For security reasons, path is restricted to the directory or subdirectories where the program was invoked.
 * https protocol is not yet supported

 I may or may not address these issues in a future release.
 Caveat Emptor